Read time 5 minutes

 Google Photos is a service that was developed for the Google+ social networking platform.
 But now, it is integrated into the Google account.
 It can save images of multiple formats, sizes up to 16 MB, and 1080p resolution videos.
 It has become the default container for Android users to keep their photos taken on their smartphones.
 As you may be aware, the total space given to a regular Google account is 15 GB for free; so, if the size of photos in the Google Photos app increases, you need to either remove them or take a backup.

-Earlier, the images in Google Drive used to show automatically in the Photos app.
-Later, Google has changed this, and now both apps show the images differently.
+Earlier, the images in Google Drive were shown automatically in the Photos app.
+Later, Google changed this, and now both apps show the images differently.
 To backup Google photos, you can either download the individual photos on the PC or use the Google Takeout service.

 After downloading all the data from Google Photos, there will be a zip file present in the download folder, and you can see all the images in it.

-The majority of the Google account users save their data in Google Drive due to its flexibility of support to all the file formats.
-Many users save their images and videos in Google drive also.
-But taking the backup of Google photos using the method described above is not feasible for a large volume of data.
+The majority of Google account users save their data in Google Drive due to its flexibility of support to all the file formats.
+Many users also save their images and videos in Google Drive.
+However, taking the Google Photos backup using the method described above is not feasible for a large volume of data.

-If you are using a business G Suite account, then taking the backup will be a no issue for you as you can the Kernel G Suite Backup tool.
-The tool backup Google photos, videos and other data from multiple G Suite accounts under a Super Administrator.
+If you are using a business G Suite account, then taking the backup will be no issue for you as you can use the Kernel G Suite Backup tool.
+The tool backup Google Photos, videos, and other data from multiple G Suite accounts under a Super Administrator.
 It also offers a filter option and CSV file support to run the backup process swiftly.